-Icon Function Save.
+Icon Function

+Save.

 Saves a new or modified caption in the database.

-Image: A set of the set of the Assign caption.
+Image: A second s Assign caption.

 This button is only enabled if the dialog was called by a node in the definition tree view.
 Pressing this button assigns the active caption in the Edit area to the node.